UK Council for Psychotherapy

 Counselling in London, Psychotherapy in London - accredited counsellor and psychotherapist in central London, Camden, London NW1 - biological clock, daydreaming, bridge between consciousness and unconsciousness

-Time, Caught Or Lost In Time, Daydreaming, Idleness, & Mindlessness The potential to stop and do nothing, be in our thought-free self, letting our thoughts just wander, being mindless, daydreaming (or carrying out many repetitive tasks) can often be undervalued in our culture obsessed with productivity or solely upon a plus side of mindfulness.
-Some may daydream through boredom, others to problem solve, just recharge our batteries, or think about the past (maybe re-living what happened a long time ago in some ways now), reflect upon the footprints we've made, yet to make and imagine or yearn for our future (maybe trying to control our future or envision it).
+Time, Caught Or Lost In Time, Daydreaming, Idleness, & Mindlessness The potential to stop and do nothing, be in our thought-free self, letting our thoughts just wander, being mindless, daydreaming (or carrying out many repetitive tasks) can often be undervalued in our culture-obsessed with productivity or solely upon a plus side of mindfulness.
+Some may daydream through boredom, others to problem solve, just recharge our batteries, or think about the past (maybe re-living what happened a long time ago in some ways now), to also reflect upon the footprints we've made, yet to make and imagine or yearn for our future (maybe trying to control our future or envision it).
 Sometimes when taking downtime through daydreaming we are in touch with our being through our doing.
-Affecting our awareness of time, most of us have periods of idleness, incubation when we "zone out" - allowing our mind to wander (see also Wandering Mind, Monkey Mind), getting lost in our thoughts and see what happens.
+Affecting our awareness of time, most of us have periods of idleness, incubation when we "zone out" - allowing our mind to wander (see also Wandering Mind, Monkey Mind), getting lost in our thoughts and seeing what happens.
 Idleness can allow us space to soothe and explore, expand our mind.
 Daydreaming can be aspirational.
 Our daydreaming and quiet thoughts often in silence can let our mind wander, give it space (maybe change our concept of time), help us switch off, relax, give us peace of mind.
-When we daydream we have the potential to play with things and suppose things in our mind (e.g. "I could do this..., supposing this happens..." ), help us reflect, be mindful, replay things, evaluate our and others' emotional reactions.
+When we daydream we have the potential to play with things and suppose things in our mind (e.g. "I could do this..., supposing this happens..." ).
+This can enable us to reflect, be mindful, replay things, evaluate our and others' emotional reactions.
 Daydreaming can facilitate our imagination and creativity, fantasy world (see also Sexual Imagination, Fantasies, Daydreaming), help us consolidate and improve our memories - reviewing the meaning of our experiences, assist us in seeing other perspectives and possibilities, helping us solve problems, allow for ideas, clarity to emerge, consolidate our learning, support our moral reasoning, be in touch with our compassion and prepare us for the future.
 Our daydreaming can be experienced as the bridge between the unconscious and our conscious selves (see also Internal Interconnectedness - Mystery Of Time & Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us).
 Engrossed, we may lose our sense of time, get lost in time, caught, affecting our consciousness, as our concrete world transforms to a more imaginary world and points towards deeper meaning.
 We may also have learnt to daydream as a child, as a way of coping with uncomfortable feelings, which may have taken the form of magical beliefs, magical thinking.
 And for some we may daydream, as if on autopilot affecting our focus, attention, concentration (see also Dyslexia Counselling London - How We Best Learn).
 Daydreaming for others may be a way to avoid feelings (maybe numbing them, closing them down), and we may have abandoned ourself, become lost or stuck, procrastinate (maybe having time management problems), remain drifting along in a dream-like state.
 When we daydream, we can allow our mind to float off and some may struggle to bring it back and reflect.
 Our scripted daydreams can be a way of keeping us from the present and cut off our creative imagination or mindfulness.
 We may replay old memories or worry about future scenarios.
 Daydreaming may hinder our achievements and we may have a tendency to be more of a dreamer than we would like, struggling to bring our dreams into form.
 Some of us can be trapped in our daydreaming world.

 The best time to plant a tree was 20 years ago.
 The second-best time is now.
 Chinese Proverb